jdhao/blog_source/useful_mintty_tips_configs.md

 # Quickly switch to other mintty windows

-Unlike iterm or other terminal emulator, mintty does not have a Tabbed window.
+Unlike iterm2 or other terminal emulator, mintty does not have a Tabbed window.
 However, mintty does provide a virtual tab feature.
 If you are using mintty 3.0.3 or above, you can switch between different mintty windows with several
 shortcuts: